Codeclopedia/covid_info/README.md

-# scoring_app
+# Covid Info

-A new Flutter project.
+A Flutter Application created to help people during covid epidemic or any other epidemic in the future.

 ## Getting Started